 - Have you described how the anonymity of participants is protected and what is the procedure to access these data?
 What will be specifically culled from the data set?
 Provide a detailed description of all efforts to guard the confidentiality of participants (especially in the case of minors/ students in school settings) by keeping collected data in a secure place.

-- If relevant, specify any special participants populations (e.g., minors, prisons, or the mentally incompetent) involved in this project and describe the procedures for obtaining the appropriate consent.
+- If relevant, specify any special participants populations (i.e., minors, prisons, or the mentally incompetent) involved in this project and describe the procedures for obtaining the appropriate consent.
 Participants may be considered 'special populations' when there is a question whether they are able to freely give consent to are coerced in giving consent.

 - Will the participant(s) be exposed to any psychological intervention such as deception, contrived social situations, manipulation of the participants' attitudes, opinions, or self-esteem, psychotherapeutic procedures, or other psychological influences?
 If so, describe procedures for follow-up and/or debriefing.